Skip to Content

 Photos courtesy Celtic Routes via Failte Ireland

-Enniscorthy Castle in County Wexford is another of the more overlooked castles in Ireland.
+Enniscorthy Castle in County Wexford is one of the more overlooked castles in Ireland.

 The first castle to be built on this site was built in 1190 by Philip De Prendergast, a French Norman knight.